verdaccio/verdaccio/docs/config.md

 ### Listen Port

 `verdaccio` runs by default in the port `4873`.
-Change the port can be done via [cli](cli.md) or in the configuration file, the following options are valid.
+Changing the port can be done via [cli](cli.md) or in the configuration file, the following options are valid.

 ```yaml
 listen: